BumpNet: A Sparse MLP Framework for Learning PDE Solutions: Introduction

 \section{Introduction}

-Physics-Informed Neural Networks (PINNs) \cite{raissi2019a} and neural operators for PDE-related problems, such as the Deep Operator Network (DeepONet) \cite{lu_deeponet_2021}, have been demonstrated to be effective in learning the solutions of partial differential equations (PDEs), particularly due to their mesh-free nature and their capacity for forward and inverse modeling~\cite{karniadakis2021physics}.
+Physics-Informed Neural Networks (PINNs) \cite{raissi2019a} and neural operators for PDE-related problems, such as the Deep Operator Network (DeepONet) \cite{lu_deeponet_2021}, have been demonstrated to be effective in learning the solutions of partial differential equations (PDEs), particularly due to their meshless nature and their capacity for forward and inverse modeling~\cite{karniadakis2021physics}.
 However, they typically rely on deep neural networks with fully-connected layers, leading to high computational demands and limited interpretability of model behavior.

-Radial-Basis Function (RBF) neural networks provide an efficient and interpretable alternative that overcomes these limitations \cite{montazer2018radial}.
+Radial-Basis Function (RBF) neural networks provide an efficient and interpretable alternative that can overcome these limitations \cite{montazer2018radial}.
 RBF neural networks are typically ``shallow'', which makes them very efficient in terms of parameter count and training time.
 They are also interpretable, as the final trained location and shape of the learned basis functions can be observed directly.
-A limitation of traditional RBF neural network schemes is the use of specialized nonlinearities to implement the basis functions directly.
+A limitation of traditional RBF neural network schemes is the use of nonlinearities based on Euclidean distance to implement the basis functions directly.
 This constrains the shape of the basis functions to be non-trainable and fixed.
 In addition, it is often the case that the centers of the basis functions are fixed, as well.

-To address these limitations, we propose BumpNet, a novel sparse neural network framework for function approximation.
-BumpNet constructs adaptive localized basis functions (``bumps'') from a linear combination of ordinary sigmoid nonlinearities.
-The ability of ordinary sigmoid neural networks to produce localized ``bumps'' was noted already in \cite{lapedes1989}.
+BumpNet is a novel sparse multilayer perceptron (MLP) framework for function approximation, which is based on a meshless, interpretable basis-expansion approximation, but without the drawbacks of RBF networks.
+BumpNets construct adaptive localized basis functions (``bumps'') from a linear combination of ordinary sigmoid nonlinearities.
+The ability of sigmoid MLPs to produce localized ``bumps'' was noted already in \cite{lapedes1989}.
 Here, we have developed a {\em weight-tying scheme} to construct each bump in such a way that their location, shape, sharpness, and orientation are fully trainable.
+We show that BumpNets are universal approximators of continuous functions.
+Model order reduction can be achieved, during training, through adaptive pruning of the bump modules.